note89/note89.github.io/content/drafts/typelevel-tic-tac-toe-in-typescript/index.md

   - the game is not over
   - the player is the current player
   - the `move` is valid (i.e. not already played)
-* Calling `TakeMoveBack` on a board with no moves is a compile time error
+* Calling `TakeMoveBack` on a board with no moves is a compile-time error
-* Calling `WhoWonOrDraw` on a tic-tac-toe board but the game has not finished is a compile time error
+* Calling `WhoWonOrDraw` on a tic-tac-toe board but the game has not finished is a compile-time error
 * `IsPositionOccupied` works for in-play and completed games.

 ## Some extra design decisions
-I wanted the game to be derived from Size so you would be able to play on different boards.
+I wanted the game to be possible to play on boards of any size, (3x3, 4x4, 5x5, etc).
-To achieve this winning positions need to be calculated from Size instead of hard-coded.
+To achieve this winning positions need to be calculated from `Size` instead of hard-coded.
 This is possible but a bit fiddly.
-I have not yet achieved the ability to have two games of different size in the same project.
-To do that i would have to parameterize the program a bit more, i will try to do this in the a later version (famous last words).
+I have not yet achieved the ability to have two games of different `Size` in the same project.
+To do that I would have to parameterize the program a bit more, this is something to try in a later version (famous last words).

-## Show me the code !
+## Show me the code!

-So the reason i wrote this in Typescript is because it's the language i know best but also it has a bunch of type level feature that very few mainstream typed languages have.
+The reason this is written in Typescript is that it's the language I know best, and also the language I want to get better at the most but also Typescript has a bunch of typelevel features that very few other mainstream typed languages have.

-I will go through the code basically top to bottom, except the "UI" code, i will take that last.
+We will go through the code top to bottom, except for the "UI" code, which will be left for last.
-There will be a lot of comments in the code ment for also explain the program, so i will reuse them here.
+There are a lot of comments in the code that are also meant to explain the program, so I will reuse them here.

 ### Utils

-Lets start with some utility functions that will be used in multiple other types.
+Let's start with some utility functions that will be used in multiple other types.

 ```typescript
 // CartesianProduct<X,Y>